 Student conduct cases are initiated at many levels.
-The majority of cases are handled by the residence life staff, director of residence life, individual faculty members, the associate dean of students, or the Peer Review Board.
+The majority of cases are handled by the residence life staff, director of residence life, individual faculty members, or the Peer Review Board.

 At all levels, student conduct proceedings at RMC are committed to objectivity and fundamental fairness for all parties involved.
 As such, students are guaranteed their rights to due process and should expect to be: